 Unlike rats, mice are very curious.
 Individual mice can be very easy to trap and kill, as they will explore incautiously in search of food.
 Most of what homeowners will catch on their own, however, is curious young mice that are inexperienced with traps or baits.
 The older mice will easily avoid these haphazard traps and baits, and continue to grow the nest in hiding.
 The only sure way to remove these nuisances is to eliminate nesting and feeding materials while simultaneously eliminating the mice themselves.

 Call (855) 754-6760 or contact us today for pest control on your schedule, including 24/7 emergency service.
-We are your one stop home care company!
-From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, and Mechanicsville, Maryland, as well as Northern Virginia and Washington, D.C.
+We are your one stop home care company – providing pest control in Upper Marlboro, MD, and other cities!
+From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites, and wildlife for Waldorf, La Plata, Clinton, and Mechanicsville, Maryland, as well as pest control in Prince Frederick, MD.